glarmer/Hide-and-PEAK/README.md

 5.)
 If you customise your taunts, ensure the `sounds` folder econtains **the same WAV files** as the host. <br>
 6.)
 Run the game <br>

----

 ## Help

 * Find your PEAK folder via Steam: **Right-click PEAK -> Manage -> Browse Local Files**.
 * Report problems or request features via the [GitHub repository](https://github.com/glarmer/HideAndPEAK).

-### Commissions
-Did you know I take commissions?
-Contact me on discord @glarmer if you'd like to discuss!
-Note: All commissions must go through PayPal for the safety of you as a buyer and me as a seller.